zuozhenggh/learning-library/solutions-library/jde-move-improve/introduction/introduction.md

 JD Edwards EnterpriseOne is a comprehensive suite of integrated global business applications.
 The machine image provided by Oracle allows organizations to create a trial instance of JD Edwards EnterpriseOne Release 9.2 in the Oracle Compute Cloud.
 This 'All-in-One' Demo/Sandbox image enables customers to explore new functionality in JD Edwards EnterpriseOne Applications Release 9.2, Update 4 and Tools Release 9.2.5.0 without installing JD Edwards EnterpriseOne in their data centers.
 New functionality may include:

-* New industry modules
+* New industry modules.
-* One View Financial Statements
+* One view financial statements.
-* Internet of Things Orchestrator
+* Internet of Things orchestrator.
-* UX One Content and Foundation
+* UX one content and foundation.

 ### Before You Begin